goliatone/macwatch/README.md

 # macwatch

-Track specific MAC addresses in your network.
+Track specific MAC addresses in your network, and execute a command when found or lost.

 >arpwatch is a computer software tool for monitoring Address Resolution Protocol traffic on a computer network.[1]
 It generates a log of observed pairing of IP addresses with MAC addresses along with a timestamp when the pairing appeared on the network.
 It also has the option of sending an email to an administrator when a pairing changes or is added.